specklesystems/speckle-docs/dev/server-database-migration.md

 ## TL;DR

 Speckle's preferred method of backing up and restoring data in a Postgres database is with [pgAdmin](https://www.pgadmin.org/).
-This guide assumes you are running Speckle via Docker-Compose, based on [manual setup](./server-manualsetup.md).
+This guide assumes you are running Speckle via Docker-Compose, based on [our guide](./server-manualsetup.md).

 ## Using pgAdmin

 ### Prerequisites

-#### For Docker-Compose ('manual setup') deployments
+#### For Docker-Compose deployments

 1. Docker should be [installed and running](https://docs.docker.com/get-docker/).
 1. We expect you to have followed the instructions for [manual installation](./server-manualsetup.md)